-- To resume an individual student's test, in the Student Test Status column, select the dropdown menu next to the student's status and select either Resume or Resume Upload (only one option will display, and the displayed option depends on how the student exited the test.) - To resume all students, select the checkbox at the top on the left or the checkboxes next to individual students.
+• To resume an individual student's test, in the Student Test Status column, select the dropdown menu next to the student's status and select either Resume or Resume Upload (only one option will display, and the displayed option depends on how the student exited the test.)
+If Resume Upload is the only option, select it and then select Resume immediately to resume the student(s) test.

+To resume all students, select the checkbox at the top on the left or the checkboxes next to individual students.
 Then select the dropdown menu next to the Start button and select Student Test Statuses.
 If not already on the Resume Student Tests screen, select the Resume Student Tests tab at the top.
 Select the checkbox at the top on the left or next to the student's name(s) in the list to confirm your selection(s) and select Resume.